Yuanyuan-Yuan/CacheQL/README.md

 This repo is organized as follows:

+- `data` - This folder provides scripts for processing data.

 - `pin` - This folder provides our pintools for logging secret-dependent data access (SDA) and control branch (SCB).

 - `pp` - This folder provides scripts for logging cache set accesses with Prime+Probe.